Overview

 FAQ

-What are the three main steps in the classic RLHF pipeline?1) Train a base instruction-following model via supervised fine-tuning (SFT/IFT).
-2) Collect human preference data and train a reward model (RM).
-3) Optimize the policy with an RL algorithm by sampling responses and scoring them with the reward model (e.g., policy gradients).
+What is the classic three-stage RLHF pipeline?The basic pipeline: (1) train an instruction-following model via supervised fine-tuning (SFT/IFT), (2) collect human preference data to train a reward model of preferences, and (3) optimize the policy with RL by sampling responses and using the reward model to guide updates.

 pro $24.99 per month